Tuesday, February 18, 2014

 Lip service to the "green economy" gets votes for politicians.
 But the deepening crisis of transit funding shows where their real allegiance rests -- squarely with big business.
 There's no point in looking for change from either Democrats or Republicans.
 Look for it where it has come from historically: a working class that is in motion, organizing for change.

+Mobility is a human right.
 And public transit unions are stepping into leadership of the fight.
 Recently, in New York, Washington, D.C., and other cities, the Amalgamated Transit Union, Transportation Workers Union, and United Transportation Union rallied to demand more funds for operations.
 These unions are also starting to ally with riders.

 Los Angeles provided a model in 2000, when the Bus Riders Union representing mostly low-paid Latino service workers defended predominantly Black and Latino drivers striking over pay and conditions.
 By the strike's end, drivers were protesting fare hikes - a big issue for their riders.